This skinny oatmeal cookie recipe is soft and chewy with the crunchy taste of walnuts and sweetness of raisins and sugar free maple syrup.

 Nutritional Value for these oatmeal raisin nut cookies

 These cookies are a boon for those watching their weight.
 Each cookie has only 70 calories, with just 0.6 grams of saturated fat and only 3.5 grams of sugar.
-They are gluten free and have only 3 WW Smart points for each cookie (2 cookies are just 5 WW points!) so they can easily fit into any diet plan.
+They are gluten free so they can easily fit into many diet plans, too.

 The cookies are low in sodium and have 11 grams of carbs.